yahesh/shared-secrets/README.md

 There are several ways to configure the application with configuration sources on the top take precendence over sources on the bottom of the list:

 1. environment variables
-2. `./config/.env`
+2. `./html/config/.env`
-3. `./.env`
+3. `./html/.env`
 4. `/.env`
-5. `./config/config.php`
+5. `./html/config/config.php`

 #### Configuration via environment variables

 Configuration values can be set by defining corresponding environment variables.
 Have a look at `./.env.default` for a list of valid environment variables.
+There are a few things to consider for the configuration via environment variables:

+* Strings can contain placeholders like `%{EXAMPLE}` which will be replaced with the corresponding configuration values or environment variables if they have been defined before they are first used in a placeholder.
+Already-defined configuration values take precedence over environment variables with the same name during the replacement.
+* The specific placeholder `%{ROOT_DIR}` points to the execution path of the application.
+* Boolean strings (like `true` and `false`) are automatically converted to the boolean type.
+* Integer strings are automatically converted to the nteger type.
+* The `null` string is automatically converted to the null type.

 #### Configuration via `.env` file